2021-2022 Approved Executive and Detail Budgets

 (July 1, 2021 through June 30, 2022)

-Mayor Greg Fischer presented the recommended Louisville Metro Government (LMG) budget for Fiscal Year 2021-2022 to the Metro Council on April 22, 2021.
+Mayor Greg Fischer’s recommended Louisville Metro Government budget for Fiscal Year 2021-2022 was approved by Metro Council June 24, 2021 and went into effect July 1, 2021.
 The budget is the 11th budget proposal that he’s presented, and it paints a more hopeful picture as the city, commonwealth, country, and planet recovers from the devastating COVID-19 pandemic.

 As the economy recovers from the COVID-19 pandemic, this budget anticipates the city’s services returning to pre-pandemic levels.
 In addition, it continues the strides that are currently being made in public health, equity, and the economy by investing in reimagining public safety, our workforce, and our city’s infrastructure.